brilliantbadger/supersecret-LMcodequest-guide/Arrays/Hard/Solution/README.md

                             isSquare = False
 ```

-If a square with a size of 'squareSize' can be made, increment the variable storing the amount of squares found (numOfSquares) [Lines 52-53]:
+If a square with a size of 'squareSize' can be made, increment the variable storing the amount of squares found (numOfSquares) [Lines 48-49]:

 ```py
                     if(isSquare):
                         numOfSquares += 1
 ```

-Print out the amount of squares found in the tile layout [Line 55]:
+Print out the amount of squares found in the tile layout [Line 51]:

 ```py
     print(numOfSquares)
 ```

 > **Final Thoughts:** This problem truly tests your ability to navigate through a nested list using for loops.
 Besides the complex logic used to solve this problem, it is also important that you account for any errors you might come across.
 The most common error that you will face while working with lists is the “IndexError: list index out of range” error.
 Think through your pseudocode and program to make sure you won't have to deal with errors.
 It can also be distracting trying to optimize the code.
 The solution provided can be heavily optimized, but the important thing is that it works.
 Your main goal is to solve the problem.
-Although the LMcodequest does measure the runtime of your code, it is rarely used, as it only becomes important in tiebreakers.
+Although the LMcodequest does measure the runtime of your code, it is rarely used, as it only becomes relevant in tiebreakers.